AndrewPoppe/ApiUserRights/README.md

 # API User Rights

 ## Description
 This external module allows users with User Rights permission in a project to control access to individual API methods.
-For example, you can allow a user to access the `Export Reports` method, but not the `Import Records` endpoint.
+For example, you can allow a user to access the `Export Reports` method, but not the `Export Records` endpoint.

 ![Example1](images/api_user_rights_project_page.png)
 *Example of the API User Rights link on the project page*